 Asthma: How to Overcome Treatment Obstacles

-Adults with asthma At times, you may find it hard to manage your asthma and stay with your treatment plan.
+At times, you may find it hard to manage your asthma and stay with your treatment plan.
 If you're having trouble, it may help to figure out what's getting in your way.
 Then you can decide how to work around those barriers.
-Here are some common barriers people face when following a plan and some ideas...
+Here are some common...

 Sleep Apnea: Should I Have Surgery?